ammarinjtk/Bailarn-python-library/README.md

 - **Named Entity Recognition**: Predict Named entity of each words in a sentence.
 - **Part-of-Speech Tagging**: Predict Part-of-Speech of each words in a sentence.
 - **Sentiment Analysis**: Predict the Sentiment of a document including Positive, Neutral and Negative sentiment.
-- **Text Categorization**: Predict the pre-defined classes of sentences on the specific domain.
+- **Text Categorization**: Predict the pre-defined classes of sentences on the specific domain (Multi-label classification).
 - **Keyword Expansion**: Find the related words from the vocabulary to the query word.

 ## Short introduction for instant models